neuralmagic/deepsparse/examples/classification/README.md

 --data-path path_to_data_directory
 ```

-Replace `path_to_onnx_file` with [SparseZoo](http://sparsezoo.neuralmagic.com/) stub or filepath to [ONNX](https://onnx.ai/) model file and replace `path_to_data_directory` with appropriate SparseZoo stub or path to a directory containing `.npz` files.
+Replace `path_to_onnx_file` with [SparseZoo](http://sparsezoo.neuralmagic.com/) stub or filepath to ONNX model file and replace `path_to_data_directory` with appropriate SparseZoo stub or path to a directory containing `.npz` files to be used as model inputs.
-## Example Transformers DeepSparse Flask Deployment
+## Example Image Classification DeepSparse Flask Deployment
-To illustrate how the DeepSparse Engine can be used with torchvision classification models.
+To illustrate how the DeepSparse Engine can be used with image classification models.
-The server uses Flask to create an app with the DeepSparse Engine hosting a compiled torchvision classification model.
+The server uses Flask to create an app with the DeepSparse Engine hosting a compiled image classification model.
 The client can make requests into the server returning inference results for given inputs.

-Server
+### Server
 First, start up the host server.py with your model of choice, SparseZoo stubs are also supported.

 Example command: